Ys (album): Legacy

-In 2016, several critics wrote articles in response to its 10th anniversary.
-Dubbing it Newsom's "greatest achievement", Drowned in Sounds Adam Turner-Heffer credited her and the album with proclaiming US indie music as "the dominant force" for the remainder of the 2000s.
-Noting that it "[stood] the test of time", he claimed that it improved when focusing on where indie and folk went in coming years.
-"A career-making masterpiece", Stereogums Chris DeVille praised Ys for establishing Newsom as "one of the greatest creative forces of her generation."
-He lauded her vocals' switching "between formalism and casual, folksy delivery", noting how it complimented her compositions.
-These aspects made the album "a rare instance of modern music with no real precedent."
-Vices Isobel Stone named Ys Newsom's "defining album", comparing it to what The Beatles' Sgt.
+Ys is commonly seen as Newsom's magnum opus and a musical masterpiece.
+Stereogums Chris DeVille praised it for establishing Newsom as "one of the greatest creative forces of her generation."
+Drowned in Sounds Adam Turner-Heffer deemed it "a magical piece of work" that proclaimed US indie music as "the dominant force" for the remainder of the 2000s.
+Vices Isabel Slone named Ys Newsom's "defining album", comparing it to what The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band, Bruce Springsteen's Born in the U.S.A., and Radiohead's OK Computer were to their respective artists.

-In 2016, Chance the Rapper cited to Ys as one of his favorite albums.
-Frances Quinlan, who fronts indie rock quartet Hop Along, dubbed it "by far one of the affecting albums of my life" and Newsom as influential to them.
+Many artists have expressed admiration for Ys and cited its influence on them and their music.
+Frances Quinlan, who fronts indie rock quartet Hop Along, referred to Ys as "one of the affecting albums of [their] life" and Newsom as influential to them.
 Strand of Oaks' Timothy Showalter expressed his admiration of the album and Newsom's lyrical gifts, writing that she "stands at some grander place than me, and I am deeply reassured by that".
+Other admirers include Robin Pecknold of Fleet Foxes, Emilíana Torrini, Chance the Rapper, First Aid Kit, Julianna Barwick, Yann Tiersen, La Dispute's Jordan Dreyer, Katie Gately, and Michelle Zauner of Japanese Breakfast.